 Not all providers support authenticating a user to allow them to register on your site.
 This is due to provider API limitations or their T&C's for using their APIs.
 Instead, you can use them to connect an existing Craft account.

 You don't need to adjust anything to your front-end templates.
 When the user returns from the offsite provider, they'll be auto-registered and logged into their new account.
+A new User element will be created, populated by their user profile from the provider.

 You can also populate the new Craft user's details from their social media profile.
 Commonly, you would pull in the user's first/last name, or even their avatar.